maiconwa/CRUD/README.md

 <p>
 Step 6: Stopping the server.

-   Step 6.1: To stop the server, in cmd windown or linux terminal pressing ctrl+c.
+   Step 6.1: To stop the server, in cmd windown or linux terminal press ctrl+c.
 </p>
 <br>